TransparencyInternationalLithuania/parasykjiems.lt/readme.txt

 If you have any problems setting up the project, or get unexpected exsceptions, dont hesistate to report everything at http://bitbucket.org/dariusdamalakas/parasykjiems

 This project is part of http://manovalstybe.lt/ initiative

+Linux for newbies:
+To create an admin group and add it to sudoers

+visudo
+%admin ALL=(ALL) ALL

+groupadd admin

+Create a new user and add user to group admin useradd username passwd username mkdir /home/username chown vytautas:users /home/username/ usermod -a -G admin username